It’s almost time to collect your keys and move into your new property.

 What to consider about your solicitor

 Your solicitor and the seller’s solicitor will coordinate your exchange, so it’s essential to ensure everything is in order here.
+This can help make things run as smoothly as possible between exchange and completion.

 By this stage, your solicitor should have provided you with their ‘Report on Title’.